fdiaspp/simple_pipeline/readme.md

 ## Inputs
 Consider a flow where several applications emit events as a result of your processing.
 A pipeline is responsible for consuming these events and make them available, from time to time, as files in a directory.
+The flow will be called `upstream_default`.

 Example payload of a saved event:
 ```json